 A Comprehensive Overview of Jupiter's Realm

 First and foremost, Jupiter was the god of the sky and thunder.
-This is perhaps his most recognizable attribute.
+Which means this is perhaps his most recognizable attribute.
 He controlled the elements, wielding lightning bolts as weapons and using thunder as a sign of his power.
 Storms were interpreted as manifestations of his will, and Romans would often seek to appease him during periods of inclement weather.
 This association with the sky also connected him to the concepts of foresight and divine knowledge.

 Trends and Latest Developments in Jupiter Studies